Giant Tesla Battery In Australia Earns A Million Bucks In a Few Days - Slashdot

 https://www.aemo.com.au/Electr... [aemo.com.au]

-As I write the '57%' renewable SA system is absorbing all the coal power it can get from Victoria and its '57%' ren
+As I write the '57%' renewable SA system is absorbing all the coal power it can get from Victoria and its '57%' renewable generators are actually supplying less than 20% of the state's needs.

+Here's a snapshot on a nice sunny windless day last Saturday where SA's renewable generators were producing virtually nothing.
+It demonstrates that you have to have 100% baseload generation, you cannot rely on renewables to replace them, at least until we install hundreds of batteries the size of the one in SA.

 Re: (Score:2)